RamiALBASHA/fete_de_la_science/README.md

     INFO:     Application startup complete.

-Click on the URL address (e.g. `http://127.0.0.1:8000` in this example), you should now have the following interface running :
+Click on the URL address (e.g. `http://127.0.0.1:8000` in this example), you should now have the following interface running:

 <img src="models/figs/snapshot_ui_start.png" alt="Illustration of inputs and outputs of HydroShoot">

 ## You're done!

-For example:
+It's up to you to play with the app.
+For example you can:

 - Change the type of training systems ('Conduite 1' and 'Conduite 2') and compare performance ('Comparer').
 - Run HydroShoot with different stomatal conductance parameters ('Lancer', do not forget to select a training suystem '